mmig/mmir-v4-starter-kit/plugins/dfki-mmir-plugin-speech-android/README.md

 The plugin provides access to Android's speech recognition service (i.e. it does not use / trigger the default graphical interface when accessing using recognition via Intents).

+NOTE: This plugin version uses `gradle` configuration(s).
+For a version without `gradle`,
+      see the `gradleless` branch of the repository.

 This Cordova plugin is specifically targeted to be used with the [MMIR framework][1]:
 On adding the plugin, 2 MMIR "modules" (for recognition and synthesis) will be copied